viktech91/vikworks1/README.md

 - 🌱 I’m currently learning ...programming languages
 - 💞️ I’m looking to collaborate on ..technical projects.
 - 📫 How to reach me .victoryvikas12@gmail.com..

 I work on projects that are interesting and exciting in nature and which are also fun to work with.

+i help people to manage their life without fussing too much about their existing circumstances.

 <!---